AdrianoW/IDS-test/README.md

 You can put any text file you want in the directory.
 In fact, this could be quite helpful for testing your solutions.

 * *What should the output of the running median be?*
 For simplicity, please output the running median as a double with only 1 digit after the decimal (i.e. 2.0 instead of 2).
 In the event that you need to round, simply truncate the answer (i.e. 2/3 should be 0.6).
+The running median for each line of text should be separated by newlines as shown in the example above.

+* *How should blank lines be handled in the running median?*
+Blank lines should be considered as lines with 0 words, so the runnning set for

+> Hello world

+Brave new world

+should be {2, 0, 3}.

 * *How does the running median work for multiple files?*
 All of the files should be processed as if they come from a single stream, ordered in alphabetical order as given by the ASCII code.
 For example, if you had a file name `A.txt` with the following lines